blbruegg/tari/RFC/src/Glossary.md

 [dropped](https://download.wpsoftware.net/bitcoin/wizardry/mimblewimble.txt) in the Bitcoin Developers chatroom by an anonymous author and has since been refined by several authors, including Andrew Poelstra.

+## Permissioned Mode

+An asset runs in permissioned mode when _every_ validator node in a validator committee is a [Trusted Node].

 ## Range proof
 [range proof]: #range-proof